 The forgotten road rules when driving with public transport in Victoria

-Knowing the rules around public transport in Victoria is integral for motorists as well as for pedestrians and cyclists.
-You might be surprised by some of the lesser known rules!
+Knowing the rules around public transport in Melbourne and regional Victoria is integral for motorists as well as for pedestrians and cyclists.
+You might be surprised by some of the lesser known rules.

-Melbourne’s level crossings have been in the spotlight quite a bit over the last few years, with more than half of them being removed to improve safety and reduce congestion.
+Melbourne’s level crossings have been in the spotlight over the last few years, with 110 level crossings set to be removed across the city by 2030.

 But with train tracks crisscrossing our roads across the state, it’s not just urban Melburnians that need to be mindful of the motoring rules around trains and level crossings.